sahildari/secure-coding-examples/Path Manipulation/README.md

 ✅Unique Filename Validation: Prevent overwriting the existing files on the server.

+## 🚫 Note to Developers:

+🔹 I can’t stress more to include the secure coding examples and when you are trying to mitigate the vulnerabilities, always go for the AND logic, rather than using the OR logic.
+🔹 Test your defenses — try bypassing your own security checks!

 ## NOTE
 The code for the Path Manipulation only check for the Filename validation, Extension Validation, File Size Validation, Unique Filename Validation. ***It doesn't check for the File Contents and Magic Numbers.
 Use this logic when you are concerned about the Path Manipulation issue ONLY***.